postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 > For more information about generating a token, see the [GitHub documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

-## Backing up collections on GitHub
+## Backing up collections to GitHub

  You can back up a Postman collection to a GitHub repository.
 After you create the integration, any new changes to the collection in Postman will also appear in the GitHub repository.